philcali/robot-vision/README.md

 ## TODO's

-- ~Finish mapping JavaScript keyCode~
-- ~Scaling~
 - Popout interface for dynamic controls
 - interface for uploading and dowloading files
 - localStorage for some settings
-- Switch plan to Async plans for consistency
-- ~Extractor for common (separate) interface sections~
-- ~Basic auth for viewing and controls~
-- ~Add graceful failures across the board~
 - Make conscripted launch for server
 - Make client (socket) portion a Chrome Extension